West Side of the Park

 Victory Memorial Grove

 With the planting of three oak trees, this grove was established in 1920.
-With much celebration the WWI monument you see today was dedicated on Flag Day in 1921.
+The WWI monument you see today was dedicated with grand pageantry on Flag Day in 1921.
 We continue this formal tradition annually with LA Fire Department Honor Guard, historical re-enactors, historic readings and poetry, chamber musicians, local dignitaries and more.

 Douglas Hill